 Don’t get me wrong, I like that stuff as much as the next person, but I also like fitting into my jeans so I don’t want to eat that stuff Every.
 Single.
 Day.
 Which is why, when I grill, I like to focus on lighter, healthier foods like fish, vegetables, chicken, pork and even fruit.
 I’m a foodie at heart so I’m not willing to sacrifice flavor in an effort to eat healthy – which is why grilling is my favorite way to cook.
 I can make delicious, flavorful food that doesn’t break the calorie bank.

-One of my go-to grill recipes is Sweet and Sour Chicken Thighs from Weber's Real Grilling cookbook.
-The marinade uses soy sauce and hot chili-garlic sauce so it’s loaded with flavor and the dark meat thighs cook quickly while retaining a lot more moisture and flavor than the ubiquitous boneless, skinless chicken breast.
-Pair this with some simple grilled vegetables.
+One of my go-to grill recipes is Grilled Hawaiian Chicken.
+The marinade uses soy sauce and pineapple juice so it’s loaded with flavor and the bite-size meat on the skewers cook quickly.
 Your taste buds and your skinny jeans will thank you.